Sahimbehlim/Budget-Tracker/README.md

 # Budget Tracker

-A simple Budget Tracker application that allows users to set a budget, track their expenses, and calculate the remaining balance.
+A simple budget tracker application that allows users to set a budget, track their expenses, and calculate the remaining balance.
 Users can add, edit, and delete expense items, with real-time updates on the budget, expenses, and balance.

 ## Features